priviere/PPBstats/README.md

 Do not hesitate to let a message [here](https://github.com/priviere/PPBstats/issues) or to send me an email if

 - some points are not clear in the vignette or you find bugs
-- you find bugs with your data (If so, you can send it to me so that I can see where could be the problem)
+- you find bugs with your data (If so, you can send it to me so that I can see where could be the problems)

 ### 2. Translate